Wētā Workshop

-Wētā Workshop is a special effects and prop company based in Miramar, Wellington, in New Zealand, that produces effects for television and film.
-The company is named after the New Zealand wētā, one of the world's largest insects.
+Wētā Workshop is a creative company delivering concept design, special effects, props, collectibles, immersive visitor experiences and video games.
+Based in Miramar, Wellington, New Zealand.
+It also offers two tourism experiences, the Wētā Workshop Experiences Wellington Tour and Wētā Workshop Unleashed in Auckland.
+It is known for effects for television and film.

 History

 Founded in 1987 by Richard Taylor and Tania Rodger as RT Effects, Wētā Workshop has produced creatures and makeup effects for the TV series Hercules: The Legendary Journeys and Xena: Warrior Princess and effects for films such as Meet the Feebles and Heavenly Creatures.

-A digital division, Weta Digital (now Wētā FX), was formed in 1993; it is a separate company and operates independently.
+A digital version, Weta Digital (now Wētā FX), was formed in 1993 and operates independently as a separate company.
+The company is named after the New Zealand wētā, one of the world's largest insects.

-Wētā Workshop's output was used in director Peter Jackson's film trilogies The Lord of the Rings and The Hobbit, producing sets, costumes, armor, weapons, creatures and miniatures.
+Wētā Workshop's output was used in director Peter Jackson's film trilogies The Lord of the Rings and The Hobbit, producing sets, costumes, armour, weapons, creatures and miniatures.
 It also aided in the making of Jackson's 2005 version of King Kong.
 It supported the creation of Reclaiming the Blade (2009), a documentary film on stage combat, historical European and Asian swordsmanship.

+Wētā Workshop teamed up with Team Fortress 2, creating weapons and cosmetics based on the company's Dr. Grordbort's Infallible Aether Oscillators series.
+Additionally, Wētā Workshop created the Aegis of Champions, the trophy awarded in The International, an annual esports world championship for Dota 2.

+Wētā Workshop's video games division was founded in 2014 and has produced multiple games including the augmented reality project Dr. Grordbort's Invaders for Magic Leap, and the video game Tales of the Shire.

 Wētā Workshop made its American musical theatre debut in 2022 with Workshop designer Rebekah Tisch serving as the art director for the musical stage production of Other World at Delaware Theatre Company, creating a digital world for live stage.